m4ttsch/omscs-notes-notes/computer-networks/spam.md

 ### Behavioral Features
 We can also construct filters based on behavioral features, or how the mail is sent.

-Behavioral features include the geographic locations of sender and receiver, the set of target recipients, the sender’s upstream ISP, or our inference as to whether the sender is a member of a botnet.
+Behavioral features include the geographic locations of sender and receiver, the set of target recipients, the sender's upstream ISP, or our inference as to whether the sender is a member of a botnet.

 We can look at single packet features; in other words, features that a receiver could make a decision on just based on the first packet that a sender sends.

-Such single packet features include the distance between sender and receiver, the local time at the sender, the sender’s AS, and the density in IP space in terms of how many other mail senders are nearby.
+Such single packet features include the distance between sender and receiver, the local time at the sender, the sender's AS, and the density in IP space in terms of how many other mail senders are nearby.

 If we are willing to look beyond a single packet, and look at a single message, the number of recipients and the length of the message also proved effective at distinguishing spammers from legitimate senders.